nashville-software-school/client-side-mastery/book-2-fun-functions/chapters/FUNCTIONS_ASSESSMENT.md

 Becky Wiegand is qualified for a maximum mortage of $380,687.25
 ```

-## Git/Github Workflow

-As you work on your assessment, please work on branches while developing.
-Once you have working code on a branch, **make sure you merge your branch back into the `main` branch**.
-Then create a new branch, if needed, to continue working on the code.

-Otherwise, the automated tests for your code won't work correctly.

 ## Testing Your Code

 When you believe you have code that works, and you're merged your branch into `main`, go to the **Actions** tab on your Github repository and see if your code passes the tests.